-In this era of self publishing, I have found that many (not all) of the self published books I’ve read haven’t really felt like completed, polished works.
+In this era of self-publishing, I have found that a good number of the self-published books I’ve read didn’t really felt like completed, polished works.
 I am left asking questions throughout the entire book.

 It seems many writers are in such a hurry to get published, that they haven’t actually taken the time to really work through their manuscript at the deepest level.

-What I’m finding is books with great potential that just fall too early.
-Books that if the writer had just taken more time, just asked some questions, maybe they would have been something a little better.
+What I’m finding is books with great potential just fall too early.
+Books that if the writer had just taken more time, just asked some questions, would have published something better.

 This brings me to The Power of Questions.

-As a writer I have found that questions are so damn important to helping you make your story great.
+As a writer, I have found that questions are so damn important to help you make your story great.

 When you read through your draft, or your scenes or whatever section you feel like reading through (depending on how your writing/editing process goes) you need to be asking questions constantly.